meshtastic/firmware/docs/software/nrf52-TODO.md

   'fromradio'.
 This would allow removing the 'fromnum' mailbox/notify scheme of the current approach and decrease the number of packet handoffs when a packet is received.
 - Using the preceeding, make a generalized 'nrf52/esp32 ble to internet' bridge service.
 To let nrf52 apps do MQTT/UDP/HTTP POST/HTTP GET operations to web services.
 - lower advertise interval to save power, lower ble transmit power to save power
+- the SX126x class does SPI transfers on a byte by byte basis, which is very ineffecient.
+Much better to do block writes/reads.

 ## Old unorganized notes